ISO/IEC 12207: Agreement processes

 Here ISO/IEC/IEEE 12207:2017 includes the acquisition and supply processes, which are activities related to establishing an agreement between a supplier and acquirer.
 Acquisition covers all the activities involved in initiating a project.
 The acquisition phase can be divided into different activities and deliverables that are completed chronologically.
 During the supply phase a project management plan is developed.
 This plan contains information about the project such as different milestones that need to be reached.

 Organizational project-enabling processes

 Detailed here are life cycle model management, infrastructure management, portfolio management, human resource management, quality management, and knowledge management processes.
 These processes help a business or organization enable, control, and support the system life cycle and related projects.
 Life cycle model management helps ensure acquisition and supply efforts are supported, while infrastructure and portfolio management supports business and project-specific initiatives during the entire system life cycle.
 The rest ensure the necessary resources and quality controls are in place to support the business' project and system endeavors.
 If an organization does not have an appropriate set of organizational processes, a project executed by the organization may apply those processes directly to the project instead.

 Technical management processes

-ISO/IEC/IEEE 12207:2017 places eight different processes here:
+ISO/IEC/IEEE 12207:2017 places seven different processes here: